EPSHS School Council

 - Chairman of the Community Liaison Committee - NOW Business Network inc

-- Commited to working towards building opportunities for the local community
+- Committed to working towards building opportunities for the local community

 - Values the Council's unified approach to creating stronger communities and furthering opportunities